Students may receive an overall clerkship rating of :

 - A SATISFACTORY rating is assigned in a particular category, if satisfactory or above average performance is indicated in comments on most of the student’s performance evaluations.

 - An EXCEEDS EXPECTATIONS rating is assigned in a particular category, if an exceptional or outstanding level of performance is indicated in narrative comments on most of the performance evaluations.

 The final rating is weighted in each category as previously outlined.

 Each student is presented at a departmental faculty meeting for the faculty to review all students’ evaluations and to advise the clerkship director of the accuracy and completeness of evaluations contained in each student’s file.
 In exceptional cases, a consensus of the department of internal medicine faculty may change a student’s evaluation at the faculty caucus.

 Overall clerkship ratings will be determined as follows.

-- CLERKSHIP HONORS – Students must “Exceed Expectations” in all three categories to receive an “Honors” rating for the clerkship.
+- CLERKSHIP HONORS – Students must “Exceed Expectations” in both categories to receive an “Honors” rating for the clerkship.

-- SATISFACTORY – Students must receive “Satisfactory” or “Exceeds Expectations” ratings in each of the three objective categories to receive a satisfactory rating for the clerkship.
-In addition, students must score at or above the 11th percentile on the NBME subject test in Internal Medicine to receive a “Satisfactory” rating in the Knowledge category.
+- SATISFACTORY – Students must receive “Satisfactory” or “Exceeds Expectations” ratings in each of the objective categories to receive a satisfactory rating for the clerkship.

 Clinical Clerkship Grade Review Process – NOTE: This Policy shall apply to all Clerkships taken during Year 3 and Year 4, including the Medical Humanities Clerkship.